-- Black sacks: Load up on good quality black sacks.
+Black sacks: Load up on good quality black sacks.
 You’ll need them for rubbish, but also for those seemingly never-ending odds and ends.

 Bubble wrap: Again, you can’t have enough.
 Broken glass is the last thing you need on the day of the move.

-3. Measure up your new place
+3. Take measurements at your new place

-Ask the estate agent, letting agent or current resident if you can pop in to take measurements.
-Getting a sofa wedged half way into a new home on move day is not fun.
+Ask the estate agent or owner if you can pop in to take measurements.
+Getting a sofa wedged halfway into a new home on move day is not fun.

 Make sure you’ll be able to park at your new home.
 If you need a parking bay suspension for example, you’ll need to apply to the local authority up to 10 working days in advance.